 How to Install a Wildcard SSL Certificate on NGINX Server?

-A Wildcard SSL certificate is subdomain SSL wherein you receive paramount security for your subdomains.
-It is a single certificate that comes with a Wildcard (*) character.
-Thus, it safeguards your chief domain and its subdomains against a variety of cybercrimes from time to time.
+A Wildcard SSL certificate is a subdomain SSL wherein you receive paramount security for your subdomains.
+It is a single certificate with a Wildcard (*) character.
+Thus, it safeguards your chief domain and its subdomains against various cybercrimes from time to time.

 Wildcard SSL certificates can offer a variety of benefits to its users.
 Providing specific security saves not only ample time but also energy.
-In fact, you also need not invest extra money on diverse chief domains as it covers all of the subdomains under a single roof.
+You also need not invest extra money on diverse chief domains as they cover all subdomains under a single roof.

-In this article, we will learn that how to install Wildcard SSL certificate on Nginx server.
-And, also we will cover a couple of perquisites that you need to follow while implementing wildcard certificate.
+In this article, we will learn how to install Wildcard SSL certificates on the Nginx server.
+We will also cover some prerequisites you must follow while implementing the wildcard certificate.

-Steps To Generate a CSR and Private Key from the Nginx server
+Steps To Generate a CSR and Private Key on Nginx Server

-In order to obtain the Wildcard SSL certificate, it becomes prudent to obtain a Certificate Signing Request (CSR.)
+To obtain the Wildcard SSL certificate, it becomes prudent to obtain a Certificate Signing Request (CSR).
 This is one of the primary steps to acquiring a certificate.
-So, if you are installing SSL certificate on your Nginx server, make sure you generate the CSR on the same server.
+So, if you are installing an SSL certificate on your Nginx server, make sure you generate the CSR on the Nginx server.
+If you have not generated a CSR yet, follow the steps.

-The CSR generally contains essential confidential information that may range from location to an organization to a country and more.
+The CSR generally contains essential confidential information ranging from location to organization to country.
 The CA generates your certificate using these significant confidential details so that the Nginx Wildcard certificate is specifically curated for your leverage and domain safety.

-Similarly, a Private key is one that helps make the encryption and decryption of data possible between two adjacent parties.
-It is a solitary file that the server creates when they generate a CSR.
+Similarly, a Private key helps make the encryption and decryption of data possible between two adjacent parties.
+It is a solitary file that the server creates when it generates a CSR.

-To generate the CSR with Nginx using OpenSSL, here’s what to do-
+To Generate the CSR with Nginx using OpenSSL

 Step 2: Run below openSSL command.